Frequently asked questions

 When using a hardware RAID controller, ONTAP Select is largely unaware of underlying server issues.
 If the server is configured according to our best practices, a certain amount of redundancy should exist.
 We recommend RAID 5/6 to survive drive failures.
 For software RAID configurations, ONTAP is responsible for issuing alerts about disk failure and, if there is a spare drive, initiate the drive rebuild.

 You should use a minimum of two physical NICs to avoid a single point of failure at the network layer.
 NetApp recommends that Data, Mgmt, and Internal port groups have NIC teaming and bonding configured with two or more uplinks in the team or bond.
 Such configuration ensures that, if there is any uplink failure, the virtual switch moves the traffic from the failed uplink to a healthy uplink in the NIC team.
-For details about the recommended network configuration, see Network configuration best practices.
+For details about the recommended network configuration, see Summary of best practices: Networking.

 All other errors are handled by ONTAP HA in the case of a two-node or four-node cluster.
 If the hypervisor server needs to be replaced and the ONTAP Select cluster needs to be reconstituted with a new server, contact NetApp Technical Support.